 On May 30, 1932, the Yankees began a tradition that has continued to this day, by unveiling a monument by the center field flagpole, honoring their manager.
-Ironically, the Yankees could never retire his number.
-Huggins died before the Yankees began issuing uniform numbers.
+Ironically, the Yankees could never retire his number because he never wore a uniform number.

 In the Yankees’ comeback season of 1926, Huggins said, “Baseball is a funny game.
 You can cuss it and drive it out of your mind tonight, and tomorrow morning you’re wrapped up I it again and eager to get to the ballpark.”95

 After Huggins led the Yankees to their first pennant in 1921, Damon Runyon wrote, “You can buy the various parts of the finest automobile in the world, but what good are they unless you have a man who can properly assemble them?…He is entitled to all the credit and the glory that goes with the leadership of a pennant-winning ball club.
 He is entitled to an apology from those who have belittled his efforts.”96

 Steve Steinberg and Lyle Spatz have written a book on Jacob Ruppert and Miller Huggins, “The Colonel and Hug: The Partnership that Transformed the New York Yankees” (Lincoln, NE: University of Nebraska Press, 2015.)
 This BioProject biography and that book draw on similar sources, with more detail in the book.
 But a number of the quotes in this biography do not appear in the book.